ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

             -   1. Select elements that have a class attribute whose value is hot and store the NodeList in a variable called elements.
             -   2. Use the length property to check how many elements were found.
 If 1 or more are found, run the code in the if statement.
             -   3. Store the first element from the NodeList in a variable called firstItem, it says 0 because index numbers start at zero.
+    -   Array Syntax - Array syntax is preferred over the item() method because it is faster.
+Before selecting a node from a NodeList, check that it contains nodes.
+If you repeatedly use the NodeList, store it in a variable.
+        *   You can access individual nodes using a square bracket syntax similar to that used to access individual items from an array.
+You specify the index number of the element you want inside square brackets that follow the NodeList.
+        *   As with all DOM queries, if you need to access the same NodeList several times, store the result of the DOM query in a variable.
+In this example, the NodeList is stored in a variable called elements.
+        *   If you create a variable to hold a NodeList but there are not matching elements, the variable will be an empty NodeList.
+When you check the length property of the variable, it will return the number 0 because it does not contain any elements.
+        *   Example;
+        *   1. let elements = document.getElementByClassName('hot')
+        *   2. if (elements.length >= 1) {
+        *   3. let firstItem = elements(0);
+        *      }
+            -   1. Create a NodeList containing elements that have a class attribute whose value is hot, and store it in the variable elements.
+            -   2. If that number is greater than or equal to 1, run the code inside the if statement.
+            -   3. Get the first element from the NodeList, 0 because thats where index's start.